ulsdevteam/islandora_datastreams_io/README.md

 **IMPORTANT:** Do not change the filenames because the system needs the filename in order to know which object and datastream to replace.

+## Author / License

+Written by Brian Gillingham for the [University of Pittsburgh](http://www.pitt.edu).
+Copyright (c) University of Pittsburgh.

+Released under a license of GPL v2 or later.